Ultimatum: Advantages and disadvantages

 The actor that presents the other side with an ultimatum should be prepared to make good on the threat, for instance, initiate military action, if the other side does not comply with its demands.

 There are dangers if the threatened actor decides not to comply.
 On the one hand, if the actor presenting the ultimatum is not willing to go through with the threatened action, the other actor may "call their bluff" presenting a choice between a humiliating climb-down and an unwanted result (such as war).

 On the other hand, the opponent may take the ultimatum seriously and take pre-emptive action.

 The ultimatum may encourage the opponent to remain firm so as not to be seen as weak.

 One danger here is that the opponent may profess to accept the ultimatum, possibly with conditions, thus weakening the credibility of the issuer of the ultimatum.

 Another danger is that the issuer may keep negotiating with the opponent when the requested period of time ends, further weakening the issuer's position.

 Theory and strategy behind coercive diplomacy

-The strategy behind an ultimatum and coercive diplomacy is that, if under pressure with a significant threat at hand, the opposing actor will be forced to make concessions because of the sense of urgency.
+The strategy behind an ultimatum and coercive diplomacy is that, when faced with significant pressure and a looming threat, the opposing actor will be compelled to make concessions due to the sense of urgency.

-Tactics and requirements for success

-A threat of force to defeat the opponent or deny him his objectives quickly with little cost.